English is the ability to read, write, speak and listen in a way that lets us communicate effectively and make sense of the world.

-It is our intention when teaching the English curriculum at Elmhurst that our pupils acquire the necessary knowledge, skills and understanding to become lifelong learners.
+At Elmhurst Junior School, it is our intention when teaching the English curriculum that our pupils acquire the necessary knowledge, skills and understanding to become lifelong learners.
 We strive to ensure that all our pupils receive a well-rounded learning experience when reading, writing, speaking and listening which will equip them with the fundamental tools to achieve at Elmhurst and beyond.
 It is our intention to immerse pupils in the wonders of quality texts to instil a love for reading, a passion for discovery and a confidence to explore their imagination.

 The aims of teaching English, as outlined in the national curriculum are to ensure that all pupils: